sajayprakash/megathread/readme.md

 # Web Browsers
 - [Ungoogled Chromium](https://github.com/Eloston/ungoogled-chromium) - A lightweight approach to removing Google web service dependency (**Not recommended - Can be difficult to update & add extensions**)
-- [Firefox 🌟](https://www.mozilla.org/en-US/firefox/new/) - A fast, lightweight, privacy-focused browser that works across all your devices (**Requires Hardening for better privacy**)
+- [Firefox 🌟](https://www.mozilla.org/en-US/firefox/new/) - A fast, lightweight, privacy-focused browser that works across all your devices ([Requires Hardening for better privacy](#browser-hardening))
 - [Librewolf](https://librewolf-community.gitlab.io/) - Privacy focused Firefox fork
 - [Brave 🌟](https://brave.com/download/) - Privacy focused chromium browser ( [Watch this if you have concerns about brave](https://www.youtube.com/watch?v=qkJGF3syQy4) )
 - [Tor Browser 🌟](https://www.torproject.org/) - Defend yourself against tracking and surveillance.
 Circumvent censorship (**Best browser for privacy but may not be ideal for daily use**)

+## Browser Hardening
+[Arkenfox user.js 🌟](https://github.com/arkenfox/user.js) - Firefox privacy, security and anti-fingerprinting: a comprehensive user.js template for configuration and hardening

 # Password Manager
 - [Bitwarden 🌟](https://bitwarden.com/) - A secure and free password manager for all of your devices